Traffic Director service routing APIs overview

 xDS API version 3

-- Minimum Envoy version of 1.20.0 (since the new APIs are supported only on xDS version 3)
+- Minimum Envoy version of 1.20.0 (since the service routing APIs are supported only on xDS version 3)

 - Minimum gRPC bootstrap generator version of v0.14.0